bizreach-inc/light-splade/docs/splade_triplet_distil_data_format.md

 ## Generating Hard Negative Scores

-To create the hard negative scores file, you typically:
+To create the hard negative scores file, you typically

 1. **Select a Teacher Model**: Use a strong cross-encoder
 2. **Generate Candidate Pool**: For each query, retrieve top-k documents using BM25 or another retrieval method (e.g., k=100-1000).
 Also add the positive documents to the candidate pool.